Stanton, Judge bash Yanks to 5-1 win, into ALCS vs Astros - WHIZ News

 LAPPING

-Playoff rounds overlapped onto the same day for the first time in Major League Baseball history, with the NL Championship Series starting less than 30 minutes after the final put.
+Playoff rounds overlapped onto the same day for the first time in Major League Baseball history, with the NL Championship Series starting about 50 minutes after the final out.

 OUCH

-Rizzo and Yankees teammates Harrison Bader and Isiah Kiner-Falefa all were hit by pitches.
+Rizzo and Yankees teammates Kiner-Falefa and Harrison Bader all were hit by pitches.

 TRAINER’S ROOM